-His unique training programmes designed for both children and adults proved to be a massive success.
-They enabled Matt to take his training schools to over 600 clubs across the UK and Europe including Ireland, Germany and Holland.
+Matt’s unique training programmes are designed for both children and adults and have proved to be a massive success with over 600 training schools across the UK and Europe including Ireland, Germany, Holland, Australia and South Africa.

-Matt was inducted into the Martial Arts Hall of Fame in 2014 and was presented the highest-level award, the ‘Martial Arts Superstar Award’, for his ongoing work and contribution to the martial arts industry worldwide.
+Matt was inducted into the UK Martial Arts Hall of honours in Munich in 2014 and was presented the highest-level award, the ‘Martial Arts Superstar Award’, for his on-going work and contribution to the martial arts industry worldwide.
 Matt was inducted into the European Martial Arts Hall of Fame.